Doug Padman

+Early life

 Padman was born in Adelaide and educated at Bridgewater, South Australia and Prince Alfred College.
 He married Bertha Elizabeth Scholz in 1912 and they had a daughter and two sons.

+Political career

 He was an alderman of Albury Council from 1930 to 1947 and Mayor from 1939 until 1945.

 Padman was elected as a member of the New South Wales Legislative Assembly representing the seat of Albury in 1947, and served until 1965.

+Later life

 He was made an OBE in 1966.
 He died in Albury.